steveseguin/problems-with-webRTC/README.md

 # Problems with webRTC
 A collection of issues limiting webRTC's adoption, specifically with a focus on video production

-* Increasing playout buffer delay does not improve quality at all or very little
-    * This is a huge issue.
-    * It does increase the delay, but not the quality
-    * It's hard to reproduce synthentically, and it might have been improved actually in recent versions of Chrome?

-* Changing play out buffer doesn't give control of underlying buffer ; just adds more.
-Makes play out quite variable
-   * Changing buffer of video impacts audios buffer; not independent
-   * Can't lower buffer or limit size for low latency
-   * I need to retest this, as its been a while

 * Switching to TURN fixes issues with bitrate with ~5% of users
     * Doesn't auto switch